shankha11/Attendance-System-Model/README.md

 # Attendance System Model

 ## Description
-This project involves developing a machine learning model for student attendance detection.
+The Attendance System Model project is designed to automate student attendance tracking using advanced facial recognition technology.
+This system leverages a machine learning model to detect and identify students in real-time via webcam, efficiently recording their attendance and generating detailed logs for each session.

 ## Files
 - `requirements.txt`: List of required Python packages.